 Specializing in alternative rock, post-hardcore, pop rock, pop punk, punk rock, indie rock, emo, alt-pop.

 Let's talk!
-Contact me for any questions you may have.
-I can't wait to hear about your project!
+Contact me with any questions you may have!

 ReviewsEndorse Raphael Sepulveda

 A: Foresight.
 Just play me a chord progression, or 2 seconds of a melody, or a riff on a guitar and I can already put together in mind how that idea could develop into a fully fleshed out song.
 I can imagine the instruments that would go in there.
 I can hear the harmonies, the production ideas, and the mix style.
 I tell my clients all the time, we can create so much from the smallest idea.